 If you don't have a YouTube version, you're still invited to contribute a video!
 On the SAS Community you can upload your own video to include in your article.
 Record these using Camtasia or OBS (Open Broadcaster Software) or whatever tech you're comfortable with.
 You can then add the MP4 or MOV file via the Add Video tool while editing your SAS Communities Library article.
 Here's an example of a video within the community: Viewing SAS catalog entries and formats within SAS Enterprise Guide.

 List your published work on your LinkedIn profile

-So, you've presented your work at a major SAS conference!
+So, you've prepared/presented your work at a major SAS conference!
 Your professional network needs to know this about you.
 You should list this as an accomplishment on your resume, and definitely on your LinkedIn profile.